 This allows me to write tests assuming a user is logged in that start like:

 I hope this helps you write phoenix apps with less onerous test setup!
-If you have better solutions please let me know in the comments.
+If you have better solutions please let me know.